benc-uk/chatr/readme.md

 ## Running Locally

-This is possible but it requires some juggling, and some amount of manual config
+This is possible but requires a little effort as the Azure Web PubSub service needs to be able call the HTTP endpoint on your location machine, so a tunnel has employed.

 When running locally the Static Web Apps CLI is used and this provides a fake user authentication endpoint for us.

+A summary of the steps is:

-- Deploy _Azure Storage_ account, get name and access key.
+- Deploy an _Azure Storage_ account, get name and access key.
-- Deploy _Azure Web Pub Sub_, get connection string.
+- Deploy an _Azure Web Pub Sub_ instance, get connection string from the 'Keys' page.
-- Copy `api/local.settings.sample.json` to `api/local.settings.json` and edit the required setting values.
+- Copy `api/local.settings.sample.json` to `api/local.settings.json` and edit the required settings values.
 - Start a localhost tunnel service such as **ngrok** or **loophole**.
 The tunnel should expose port 7071 over HTTP.
   I use [loophole](https://loophole.cloud/) as it allows me to set a custom host & DNS name, e.g.
   - `loophole http 7071 --hostname chatr`